-The Belfry is not just a Championship golf course and part of the world-class Belfry Golf resort but eighteen holes of fantastic history and memories of classic golf shots.
+The Belfry is not just a Championship golf course and part of the world-class Belfry Golf resort but eighteen holes of great history and memories of classic golf shots.

-For most, the most exciting hole on the golf course is the short Par 4 10th where you are presented the opportunity of copying heroics of Seve Ballesteros and taking on the narrow green with a high fade golf shot.
+We have played the course and agree with most people that the most exciting hole on the golf course is the short Par 4 10th, where you have presented the opportunity of copying the heroics of Seve Ballesteros and taking on the narrow green with a high fade golf shot.
 The sensible play is a neatly struck iron straight down the middle set up a natural second pitch.
-However, I would bet that 90 percent of golfers playing the Brabazon can not resist teeing it up and having a go for the green.
+However, I would bet that 90 per cent of golfers playing the Brabazon can not resist teeing it up and having a go for the green.

 After all, that is what the fans have paid to see...

 The Brabazon golf course needs no introduction.
 Home to four Ryder Cups, more than any other golf course on the planet.
 The Brabazon has seen plenty of drama and action.
 The course first hosted the famous Competition named after Samuel Ryder In 1985, where the European team led by Tony Jacklin won the Competition by a score of 16½ to 11½.
 This was Team Europe's first victory since 1957, and the 22-foot putt made by Sam Torrence marked the start of a new era and a newfound confidence that allowed the Europeans who travelled across the pond in 1987 the edge on the Americans and also claimed victory on Team USA's home soil.

 The Competition then returned to the Brabazon course in 1989 and marked the first time the Competition was televised in the States from a European Venue.
 The 1987 competition was a close affair that finished with a tie, meaning that Tony Jacklin's boys from Europe once again retained the trophy.